 Vivy Cusumano, MD

 Dr. Cusumano graduated from the University of California Los Angeles with a bachelor of science in biology.
 She then attended medical school at Albert Einstein College of Medicine where she pursued global health research to study health care disparities in Ethiopia and recently completed her internal medicine residency at UCLA Medical Center.
 Her research interests include improving utilization of preventative healthcare services, and specifically increasing rates of colon cancer screening.

 Lotte Keikes, MD

 Dr. Keikes received her medical degree in 2013 and started her PhD project three years ago at the University of Amsterdam.
 During her years of research, she developed special interest in big-data patient cohorts and the implementation of quality improvement projects.
 Her research focuses on practice variation and decision support for patients with colorectal cancer.

 Eileen Bui, MD

 Dr. Bui graduated from Stanford University with a bachelor of arts in human biology.
-She then attended medical school at Brown University and is currently a resident in mnternal Medicine at UCLA.
+She attended medical school at Brown University and is currently a resident in Internal Medicine at UCLA.
 Her research interests include understanding health care disparities and improving delivery of care in underserved populations with a focus on chronic liver disease.
-She is currently involved in a project with Dr. May exploring racial, ethnic, and socioeconomic disparities in time to treatment for colorectal cancer patients.

 Janet Adeola, MS, MPH, MD Candidate